flyntwp/flynt-starter-theme/Components/MapGoogle/README.md

 ### Description:

 A simple Google Map using custom styles, markers and info windows.
+For styling you can use the [Google Maps Styler](https://mapstyle.withgoogle.com/).

 ---